Public Health Prevention

 4. Alcohol in Pregnancy

-An Alcohol in Pregnancy pathway, adapted AUDIT tool for pregnant women and training package for maternity has been developed to improve the identification of women who drink alcohol in pregnancy and offer timely, appropriate advice and support.
+A regional Alcohol in Pregnancy pathway and adapted AUDIT tool for pregnant women and training package for maternity has been developed and will be launched in 2020.

 6. Maternal Healthy Weight